nolus-protocol/nodes-manager/TIMEZONE_FIX.md

 # Timezone Fix - Cron Scheduler Discrepancy

-## 🔴 Critical Issue Identified
+## ✅ FIXED - UTC Enforcement Implemented

+**Status**: The timezone discrepancy has been **fixed** by forcing all cron jobs to use UTC timezone.

-**Problem**: The frontend and backend interpret cron schedules in **different timezones**, causing scheduled tasks to execute at unexpected times.
+**Previous Problem**: The frontend and backend interpreted cron schedules in **different timezones**, causing scheduled tasks to execute at unexpected times.

 **Observed Behavior**:
 - UI displays: "Next execution at 08:00 AM"